 Nottinghamshire’s acclaimed music scene has thrived in the past ten years.
 Along with some mighty fun music festivals taking place across the city's finest venues, you can also check out live music in more unique locations throughout Nottinghamshire.

-The Woodland Disco Festival comes to Nottingham on Saturday 8th July 2023!
-Submerged in the fairy tale setting of a majestic Woodland only 10 minutes from Nottingham City Centre, you can expect a fully immersive festival as they enhance the natural surroundings of Newstead Abbey with a vibrant production and dazzling visuals and 2 stages.
-Be prepared to witness the biggest names in Disco, House & Funk including Craig Charles, Gok Wan and US disco star Barbara Tucker.
+The Woodland Disco Festival also comes to Nottingham in July 2025!
+Submerjed in the fairy tale setting of a majestic Woodland only 10 minutes from Nottingham City Centre, you can expect a fully immersive festival as they enhance the natural surroundings of Newstead Abbey with a vibrant production and dazzling visuals.

 Since starting in Nottingham in 2005 Dot To Dot Festival has established itself as the UK’s premier festival for unearthing the hottest new talent around, alongside established acts from all over the globe.
 The festival takes place in Manchester, Bristol, and Nottingham and has put acts such as The 1975, Catfish and the Bottlemen, Mumford & Sons, Florence + The Machine, Ed Sheeran and The XX on the map.
-It kick off on Sunday 28th May 2023 at various venues across the city.
+This year's festival takes place on Sunday 26th of May 2024 at various venues across the city.

 Family Festivals

-Gloworm Festival returns to Thoresby Park on Friday 11th - Sunday 13th August 2023.
+Gloworm Festival returns to Nottinghamshire at Throesby Park in August 2025.
 A wonderful family event set in the beautiful Nottinghamshire countryside, it is a brilliant 2 day festival that has been especially created for grown ups and their little people.
 They invite festival goers to come and play in a warm, welcoming and creative environment, loose their inhibitions, let their hair down and have some fun.

-Nottingham Green Festival takes over Nottingham Arboretum on Sunday 10th September 2023.
+Nottingham Green Festival takes over Nottingham Arboretum every year in September.
 This free event organised by volunteers and local community organisations.
 This fun-filled family-friendly event also has a serious intent - to share skills and knowledge to tackle the ongoing climate crisis, biodiversity loss and other environmental concerns.
 You can expect live music, vegan food stalls, craft stalls and online webinars.

 The Robin Hood Festival runs each Summer in Sherwood Forest.
 Including outdoor cinema, jousting events, equine displays, a Viking invasion & much more, you don't want to miss it.
 The programme usually concludes on the Bank Holiday Weekend, with the Nottinghamshire Day Festival soon following.
 In addition to the main arena shows, there is usually music, magic, circus skills, historical re-enactments and so much more.